 '''

-theory Scratch

-imports Main

-begin

-lemma "[a] = [b] \implies a = b"
+lemma "[a] = [b] \implies a = b" sledgehammer

-sledgehammer

 '''

 Instead of issuing the sledgehammer command, you can also use the Sledgehammer panel in Isabelle/jEdit.
-Sledgehammer produces the following output after a few seconds:
+Sledgehammer might produce something like the following output after a few seconds:

+'''

+Proof found...

-Proof found... "e": Try this: by simp (0.3 ms) "cvc4": Try this: by simp (0.4 ms) "z3": Try this: by simp (0.5 ms) "spass": Try this: by simp (0.3 ms)
+"e": Try this: by simp (0.3 ms)

+"cvc4": Try this: by simp (0.4 ms)

+"z3": Try this: by simp (0.5 ms)

+"vampire": Try this: by simp (0.3 ms)

+'''

-Sledgehammer ran CVC4, E, SPASS, and Z3 in parallel.
-Depending on which provers are installed and how many processor cores are available, some of the provers might be missing or present with a remote prefix.
+Sledgehammer ran CVC4, E, Vampire, and Z3 in parallel.
+This list may vary depending on which provers are installed and how many processor cores are available.

-For each successful prover, Sledgehammer gives a one-line metis or smt method call.
+For each successful prover, Sledgehammer gives a one-line Isabelle proof.
 Rough timings are shown in parentheses, indicating how fast the call is.
 You can click the proof to insert it into the theory text.